Acquisitions, Disposals & Leases.

 Many of our clients take retail space in desirable high street locations with the need for planning permission for change of use and/or initial tenant works to the premises.
 This often means a conditional agreement for lease, which requires careful drafting and negotiation.
 Often specific rights must be procured from the landlord to enable the premises to be fully operational.
 Identifying and then addressing these specific business needs is key to the project’s success.

-Working with Muffin Break on the acquisition of targeted premises as part of their strategic expansion programme, securing the occupation of premises, including acquiring new leases and procuring ongoing occupation of existing premises with renewal/reversionary leases.
+Working with a client on the acquisition of targeted premises as part of their strategic expansion programme, securing the occupation of premises, including acquiring new leases and procuring ongoing occupation of existing premises with renewal/reversionary leases.
 We have also acted on the relocation of premises within a desirable shopping centre and have assisted with the disposal of premises and the exercise of break options.